 Intelligence researchers have provided varying definitions.
 One of the earliest definitions was made in 1905 by Alfred Binet, who described it as “Judgment, otherwise called ‘good sense,’ ‘practical sense,’ ‘initiative,’ the faculty of adapting one’s self to circumstances.”
 In 1944, David Wechsler described it as “The aggregate or global capacity of the individual to act purposefully, to think rationally, and to deal effectively with his environment.”
 This is one of the first times the concept was associated with rational thinking.

 Howard Gardner, in 1993, implicated problem solving as a necessary component.
 Later scientists also define intelligence as adaptability and the ability to change one’s cognitive functioning to adapt to new information.

-Both environmental and genetic influence play a role in cognitive development.
+Both genetic and environmental factors play a role in cognitive development.

 Genetic studies on twins have demonstrated that between 57% and 73% of general intelligence may be hereditary.
 This point is further made through studies demonstrating that identical twins have IQs that are more similar than those of fraternal twins.
 Meanwhile, family studies have shown that siblings raised in the same home have IQs that are more similar than those of adopted children raised together in the same environment.

 The number of genes that affect cognitive ability appears to increase with age.
 This increase with age may be because adults tend more than children to select and shape their environment according to their genotype, so genetic differences are amplified.
 It may also be because childhood cognition is still developing, negating some of the genetic effects.